SNAPFSE/SNAPFSE.github.io/_pages/contribute.md

 description: Learn how you can help the Neurodiverse community!
 ---

+We're currently looking for a Mobile Software (App) Developer to join our team to worko the SNAP App.
+Click [here](/recruiting/) to learn more about the position.
+If you have questions please contact [`shinwookim@pitt.edu`](mailto:shinwookim@pitt.edu).
+{: .alert .alert-success role="alert"}

 SNAP is not just a platform, but also a mentality.
 We are dedicated to advocating for the neurodiverse community, specifically, aiding them in being integrated into the neurotypical-based world!
 To help, please consider joining SNAP club, volunteering with special needs organizations, and supporting special needs assistance groups.

 Any Pitt student who joins [SNAP Club](/projects/#the-snap-club)’s team will promote communication between the neurodiverse and neurotypical communities and give more opportunities for new interactions.